Planning breaches include:

 If suspected unauthorised building work is causing immediate, serious or irreversible harm to neighbourhood facilities, a listed building, protected tree or conservation area, call us on 01935 462462.

 Check to see if any permission exists for the development you wish to report.
 You can do this online in the Your Area section of the website.

 If no permission exists, check to see if the work taking place does actually require planning permission.
 You can do this on the Planning Portal.

 If no planning permission has been granted, or the works taking place differ significantly to those that were agreed to in the permission, or you believe permission is required, contact us and let us know about the planning breach that has taken place.

 You will need to provide the following:

 - The nature of the works

 - Why you believe the works to be unauthorised

 You will need to provide us with your name, address and contact details.
-Anonymous reports will not normally be pursued and you will not be able to submit the online form below.
+Anonymous reports will not normally be pursued.
 Photographs and any supporting information will also be helpful.